THEOplayer allows you to configure different aspects of its advertising environment. By following this guide you will learn about:

 THEOplayer provides several integrations to achieve CSAI, including its own integration:

 The THEOplayer ad system is selected with the value 'theo'.
 As this ad system is the default one, you do not have to indicate this preference, and you can omit the integration property altogether.
 More information can be found at:

-Set the integration property to 'freewheel' to configure Freewheel ads.
-Please note that, in this case, the adSource properties are different than for other ad integrations (e.g.: theo integration).
+'freewheel' to configure FreeWheel ads.
+Please note that, in this case, the adSource properties are different from those for other ad integrations (e.g.: theo integration).
 More information can be found at: